GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/standalone-enhanced-org-policy/README.md

 --member="serviceAccount:${SA_EMAIL}" \
 --role="roles/billing.user"
 ```

+You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) and the
+[IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision a
+service account with the necessary roles applied.

 The user using this service account must have the necessary roles, `Service Account User` and `Service Account Token Creator`, to [impersonate](https://cloud.google.com/iam/docs/impersonating-service-accounts) the service account.